wallarm/product-documentation/docs/latest/user-guides/settings/api-tokens.md

 You have the option to set an expiration date for each token.
 Once set, the token will be deactivated after the specified date.

+We issue an email notification 3 days prior to a token's expiration date.
+For short-term tokens with an expiration period of less than 3 days, no notification is sent.

+For personal tokens, the email is sent directly to the token owner, and for shared tokens, all administrators receive the notification.

 ## Token permissions

 For each token, you can set permissions that do not exceed the scope of permissions associated with your user role.